moreniekmeijer/oh_hell_score_saver/README.md

 # Oh Hell Scorekeeper
 #### Video Demo: <URL HERE>
 #### Description:
+A scorekeeper for the cardgame *Oh Hell*, made as a final project for the CS50's programming with Python course from Harvard.

 ## Introduction
-I always play this card game called 'Boerenbridge' (in Dutch; my nationality) with my family.
-We always notate the scores traditionaly with pen and paper.
-Why not take the CS50p opportunity to implement a little program which does this tedious and prone-to-mistakes work for us...
+I often play the card game *Oh Hell* (known as *Boerenbridge* in Dutch) with my family.
+We traditionally keep score with pen and paper.
+So I thought: why not use this CS50p final project as an opportunity to build a small program for this...

 ---

 ## Project Overview
-This project is a command-line scorekeeper for the card game *Oh Hell* (also known as *Boerenbridge* in Dutch).
+This project is a command-line scorekeeper for the card game *Oh Hell*.
 For information about the game itself I would like to link to: https://en.wikipedia.org/wiki/Oh_hell

-The program enforces the main rules of *Oh Hell*:
+The program enforces the main rules of *Oh Hell*, a short summary of the flow:
+- It starts by initializing the amount of rounds and players.
 - Players bid the number of tricks they expect to win.
 - The sum of bids in a round cannot equal the number of available tricks (to avoid perfect balance).
 - After the round is played, players record their actual tricks won.
 - Points are awarded or deducted based on how accurate the bid was.

-The game is played over a fixed number of rounds, after which the player(s) with the highest score is declared the winner.
+- After all rounds are played a winner is determined and the user is asked to play again.

 ---